dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-note.md

     }
     ```

     This code is the blank `Note` viewmodel where you'll add properties and commands to support the `Note` view.
 Notice that the `CommunityToolkit.Mvvm.ComponentModel` namespace is being imported.
 This namespace provides the `ObservableObject` used as the base class.
 You'll learn more about `ObservableObject` in the next step.
+The `CommunityToolkit.Mvvm.Input` namespace is also imported.
+This namespace provides some command-types that invoke methods asynchronously.

     The `Models.Note` model is being stored as a private field.
 The properties and methods of this class will use this field.